FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 11:00:00.000Z
           end-time: 13:00:00.000Z
           location: ""
-        - title: "Heath Behncke, Holon | Materially Reducing the Cost of Data Infrastructure"
+        - title: "Materially Reducing the Cost of Data Infrastructure"
           description: "Data infrastructure solutions for the exponential age will need to be vastly more capital and energy efficient than existing data networks.
 Holon's vision for green edge data infrastructure provides a solution for that future network state."
           speakers:
             - name: Heath Behncke